Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 Human epidermal growth factor receptor 2 can help some cancers grow.

 The medicine trastuzumab deruxtecan may be used to target HER2 mutations.
-It is given by IV infusion.
+It is given by I.V. infusion.

 You may have side effects from your treatment.
 The possible side effects can vary a great deal depending on which medicine you are getting.